linsalrob/PyFBA/README.md

 flux-balance-analysis on that model.
 The aim of PyFBA is to provide an extensible, python-based platform for FBA work.

-PyFBA is being developed by Daniel Cuevas, Taylor O'Connell, and Rob Edwards in [Rob's bioinformatics group](http://edwards.sdsu.edu/research) at [San Diego State University](http://www.sdsu.edu/) together with help from Janaka Edirisinghe, Chris Henry, Ross Overbeek and others at [Argonne National Labs](http://www.theseed.org/).
+PyFBA is being developed by Daniel Cuevas, Taylor O'Connell, Shane Levi, and Rob Edwards in [Rob's bioinformatics group](http://edwards.sdsu.edu/research) at [San Diego State University](http://www.sdsu.edu/) together with help from Janaka Edirisinghe, Chris Henry, Ross Overbeek and others at [Argonne National Labs](http://www.theseed.org/).